TREX-CoE/fparser/README.md

 - The order of keyword-value pairs does not matter

-- Multiple keyword-value pairs can be put in a single line
+- Spaces and tabs are ignored; keyword-value pairs are parsed in a free-form.

 - Keywords are case insensitive.

 - A default value can be set for keywords not present in the input file.

+- Large data can be parsed using the %block structure.

+- Multiple keyword-value pairs can be clubbed together in a %module structure.

 ## Syntax